 The Company is a recruitment business which provides work-finding services to its clients and work-seekers.
 The Company must process personal data (including sensitive personal data) so that it can provide these services – in doing so, the Company acts as a data controller.

 You may give your personal details to the Company directly, such as on an application or registration form or via our website, or we may collect them from another source such as a jobs board.
 The Company must have a legal basis for processing your personal data.
 For the purposes of providing you with work-finding services and/or information relating to roles relevant to you we will only use your personal data in accordance with the terms of the following statement.
 At all times we will comply with current data protection laws.

-- If you have opted-in we may also send you marketing information and news via email.
+If you have opted-in we may also send you marketing information and news via email/ text.
 You can opt-out from receiving these at any time by clicking “unsubscribe” when you receive these communications from us.

 In some cases we may be required to use your data for the purpose of investigating, reporting and detecting crime and also to comply with laws that apply to us.
 We may also use your information during the course of internal audits to demonstrate our compliance with certain industry standards.

 We must have a legal basis to process your personal data.
 The legal bases we rely upon to offer our work-finding services to you are:

 - Your explicit consent to act on your behalf to provide work-finding services or provide information relating to roles relevant to you.
 We will obtain explicit consent for processing sensitive personal data which is required for legal reasons or pursuant to a contract.

 b).
 Legitimate interest